-CGPA = 518/69 = 7.51
+$$CGPA = 518/69 = 7.51$$

 The above illustrated calculation process of CGPA shall be followed for each subsequent semester until eighth semester.
-The CGPA obtained at the end of eighth semester will become the final CGPA secured for entire B.Tech Programme.
+The CGPA obtained at the end of eighth semester will become the final CGPA secured for entire B. Tech Programme.

-- 10.2.
-For merit ranking or comparison purposes or any other listing, only the 'rounded off' values of the CGPAs shall be used. - 10.3.
-SGPA and CGPA of a semester shall be mentioned in the semester Memorandum of Grades if all courses of that semester are passed in the first attempt.
+- 9.10 For merit ranking or comparison purposes or any other listing, only the 'rounded off' values of the CGPAs shall be used. - 9.11 SGPA and CGPA of a semester shall be mentioned in the semester Memorandum of Grades if all courses of that semester are passed in the first attempt.
 Otherwise, the SGPA and CGPA shall be mentioned only on the Memorandum of Grades generated after the student has passed his last examination in that semester.
 However, mandatory course(s) will not be taken into consideration.

-10. Passing Standards:
+10. Passing Standards

-10.1 A student shall be declared 'SUCCESSFUL' or 'PASSED' in a semester, only when he gets a SGPA ≥ 5.00 (at the end of that particular Semester); and a student shall be declared 'SUCCESSFUL' or 'PASSED' in the entire B.Tech programme, only when he gets a

-CGPA \geq 5.00, subject to the condition that he secures a GP \geq 5 (C Grade or above) in every registered course(s) in each semester (during the entire B.Tech Programme) for award of the degree.

-10.2 After the completion of each semester, a Grade Card or Grade Sheet (Memorandum of Grades) shall be issued to all the registered students of that semester, indicating the letter grades and credits earned.
-It shall show the details of the course(s) registered (course(s) code, title, number of credits, grade earned etc.), credits earned, SGPA and CGPA.
+- 10.1 A student shall be declared 'SUCCESSFUL' or 'PASSED' in a semester, only when he gets an SGPA ≥ 5.00 (at the end of that particular Semester); and a student shall be declared 'SUCCESSFUL' or 'PASSED' in the entire B.Tech programme, only when he gets a CGPA ≥ 5.00, subject to the condition that he secures a GP ≥ 5 (C Grade or above) in every registered course(s) in each semester (during the entire B.Tech Programme) for award of the degree. - 10.2 After the completion of each semester, a Grade Card or Grade Sheet (Memorandum of Grades) shall be issued to all the registered students of that semester, indicating the letter grades and credits earned.
+It shall show the details of the course(s) registered (course(s) code, title, number of credits, grade earned etc.), credits earned, SGPA and CGPA. - 10.3 There shall be no exemption of credits under any circumstances.